sflavelle/writing/JevilxReader Stories/Parts/1 - Better The Jevil You Know/Chapters/7 - Chaos Magic/After.md

 ----

-You’d not stepped into the rooms allotted to Ralsei before.
+You’d not stepped into the rooms allotted to Ralsei and the Lightners before.

-You just figured that, with how busy he supposedly was, he needed the space.
+You just figured that, with how busy they were, they needed the space.

 But after you’d caught him a few times, pacing back and forth around Castle Town, casting anxious glances toward the Grand Fountain that loomed over the area, you gave yourself permission to seek him out.